cube-drone/rt0/players-guide/src/player/generated/priestess.md

 * When seven cards are on Lucky Numbers:
    * Return all cards on Lucky Numbers to your hand.
    * Draw a new card from your deck and place it face-up on Lucky Numbers.
-   * You may not do this more than once per combat turn.
+   * You can not do this more than once per combat turn.

 Remember that Major Arcana have numerical values, too: you could play a 4 of Cups and a V: The Hierophant, for example.